-App marketing boost for 2022: 19 tips to kickstart growth without spending a ton of cash
+App marketing boost 2023: 20 tips to kickstart growth without breaking the bank

 Let’s dump some creative gasoline into your growth stack and fire up your installs.

-Make Apple your user acquisition partner by hosting an in-app event on iOS.
+Make Apple and Google your user acquisition partner by hosting an in-app event, competition, or challenge.
 Maybe it’s a tournament.
 Maybe it’s a virtual meet-up.
 Maybe it’s a debate.
 Maybe it’s a meet-the-allstars.
 Whatever: invent something cool.

-Then, thanks to the magic of in-app events on iOS, Apple will surface your event in 3 place:
+Then, thanks to the magic of in-app events on iOS, Apple will surface your event in 3 places: